Students at all levels, in all programs, and in all formats can make writing center appointments at

 The WCC space hosts many events throughout the year that bring together students and faculty to learn, share, and improve their writing and communication skills.

 The WCC offers workshops for students and faculty designed to improve their writing and introduce them to innovative pedagogies and technologies.
-This fall, workshops are being held every week starting in September.
-Your department, employee, or student group can also request a custom workshop to meet your specific needs.
+This winter, workshops are being held on Wednesdays.
+Department, employee, or student group can also request a custom workshop to meet their specific needs.

 Can't make it in person?
 All workshops can be attended in-person, but workshops can also be attended virtually via GoToTraining.
 If you want to attend online, simply click the GoToTraining link associated with the specific workshop you want to attend.
 On the workshops pages, there is a link to a form for those planning to attend in-person, which will help us avoid having too many people in our teaching and learning studio.